 DRCLAS Film Series

-During the 2020-2021 academic year the DRCLAS Film Series The Present of Yesterday will be hosted online and will feature a presentation by the student in charge of the session, followed by a conversation with the director of the film and Q&A with the public.
-The movies will be offered for free through streaming one day before the event to pre-registered participants.
+During the 2021-2022 academic year, the DRCLAS Film Series will be hosted online and will feature events including a presentation by the student in charge of the session, a conversation with the director of the film and Q&A with the public.
+The movies will be offered for free through streaming two days before the event to pre-registered participants.

 DRCLAS | Harvard Film Archive Partnership

 DRCLAS partners with the Harvard Film Archive to bring Latin American filmmakers to campus for screenings and discussions about their work with students, scholars and the general public.
 The upcoming retrospective is tentatively scheduled for Fall 2022.